Ukraine’s Zelenskyy preparing to visit DC on Wednesday

 The visit to Washington is set to include an address to Congress on Capitol Hill and a meeting with President Joe Biden.
 It comes as lawmakers are set to vote on a year-end spending package that includes about $45 billion in emergency assistance to Ukraine and as the U.S. prepares to send Patriot surface-to-air missiles to the country to help stave off Russia’s invasion.

-The latest tranche of U.S. funding would be the biggest American infusion of assistance yet to Ukraine, above even Biden’s $37 billion emergency request, and would ensure that funding flows to the war effort for months to come.
+The latest tranche of U.S. funding would be the biggest American infusion of assistance yet to Ukraine, above even President Joe Biden’s $37 billion emergency request, and ensure that funding flows to the war effort for months to come.

 House Speaker Nancy Pelosi encouraged lawmakers to be on hand for Wednesday evening’s session.